arkovia/acts/constitution-act.md

 ## Part 1: Foundation
 ### Section 1: Preamble

-We, the citizens of Arkovia, choose to establish this constitution, in order to establish a nation & country which aims to:
+We, the citizens of Arkovia, choose to establish this constitution, in order to:
-- Advance towards the future
+- Establish a nation & government
-- Advance in technology and infrastructure
+- Improving living standards with technology and modern infrastructure
-- Start a simplistic & pragmatic approach to politics
-- Start a true direct democracy
+- Create a fairer system of governance, using direct democracy
 - Promote the welfare of our citizens
 - Secure the right to our universal-given land